naragurgel/workout_prescription/README.md

 # Information Architecture

-For the Workout Prescription website, I have created a admin model to CREAT, UPDATE and DELETE the exercices and details in each workout prescription.
+For the Workout Prescription website, I have created a admin model to CREATE, UPDATE and DELETE the exercices and details in each workout prescription.
 The structured is:

 -
 ## Entity Relationship Diagram